APM Terminals: History

-The company's history in terminal operations began a half century ago with the first A.P.
-Moller facility, which opened in Brooklyn, in the Port of New York in 1958 to handle general cargoes.
-In 1975 the group established the Port Authority of New York and New Jersey's first dedicated container terminal, at Berth 51 at Port Elizabeth, New Jersey.
+The company's history in terminal operations began a half-century ago with the first Maersk facility, which opened in Brooklyn, in the Port of New York in 1958 to handle general cargoes.
+In 1975, the group established the Port Authority of New York and New Jersey's first dedicated container terminal, at Berth 51 at Port Elizabeth, New Jersey.

-APM Terminals was founded as the port and terminal operating unit of Copenhagen, Denmark-based Maersk Group in January 2001.
+APM Terminals was founded as the port and terminal operating unit of Copenhagen, Denmark-based A.P.
+Moller - Maersk Group in January 2001.
 In 2004, APM Terminals moved its headquarters from Copenhagen to The Hague, Netherlands.

-Today the company provides services to more than 60 shipping lines with an integrated global port, terminal and inland services network with interests in 74 operating port facilities, with five in development, and over 100 cargo support service operations representing a global presence in 58 countries on five continents.
+The company provides services to more than 60 shipping lines with an integrated global port and container terminal network with interests in 60 facilities and three in development, in 30 countries on five continents.